 |Total Marks||30 Marks|

-Micro-chemical methods are available for several of the practical experiments.
+Micro-chemical methods are available for several practical experiments.
 Wherever possible, such techniques should be used.

 - Surface chemistry